 doesn't need any privileges

-over individual tables, nor is this recommended.
+over individual tables, nor do we recommend it.
 If you need to restrict access

-to replication set functions, restricted versions of these
+to replication set functions, you can implement restricted versions of these

 SECURITY DEFINER functions